SearchAThing-old1/SearchAThing.Sci/README.md

 # SearchAThing.Sci

+## Build

+There are many dependencies between projects in relative path directly from other source repositories, in order to build successfully its suggested to clone follow repository [SearchAThing](https://github.com/devel0/SearchAThing) containing all of them.

 ## Quickstart

 SearchAThing libraries are a set of of projects, to quickstart with all dependencies the fast way is to clone this project [SearchAThing](https://github.com/devel0/SearchAThing).